babel/website/_posts/2017-09-05-planning-for-7.0.md

 }
 ```

-We're working on a guide for how to setup Typescript and Babel with the Typescript team, which should be finished before the official 7.0 release.
+We're working on a guide for how to setup TypeScript and Babel with the TypeScript team, which should be finished before the official 7.0 release.

 ## 😎 Other Breaking Changes